 Fans of Golden Sun have to wait until the 3rd game to confirm the romantic relationship between Isaac and Jenna.

 In Final Fantasy II, Scott asks Firion and friends to not tell Hilda about his death, as she deserves to fall in love again.

 Final Fantasy VI has a temporarily revived Rachel telling Locke to stop tormenting himself over her death and find someone to be happy with.

-If neither Garrus or Tali is romanced in Mass Effect and both survive, they'll end up together toward the end of Mass Effect 3.
+In Mass Effect 3, if neither Garrus or Tali is romanced in Mass Effect and both survive, they'll end up at least hooking up by the end of the game.